-- Complete an articulated high school or ROP CTE class with a B or better. - Bring the official high school / ROP transcript to a GWC Counselor who will sign the TAP petition form (obtained by the counselor). - 3.
-Submit completed forms to Admissions and Records: - a) TAP (Technical Advanced Placement) Petition for credit, signed by counselor - b) Official High School/ROP transcript - c) Department Portfolio Approval (if required) - 4.
+- Complete an articulated High School or ROP CTE class with a grade of "B" or better. - Bring the official High School/ROP transcript to a GWC counselor who will sign the TAP petition form (obtained by the counselor). - 3.
+Submit completed forms to Enrollment Center: - a.)
+TAP (Technical Advanced Placement) Petition for credit, signed by counselor - b.)
+Official High School/ROP transcript - c.)
+Department Portfolio Approval (if required) - 4.
 If all requirements are met, college credit will be granted in lieu of applicable CTE courses on the student's GWC transcript at the end of the semester in which the student submits the completed form.